drmyo/pubmedxport/paper.md

   **Development**

-  PubMedXport was developed through a hybrid approach, combining human expertise with AI assistance (ChatGPT, GitHub Copilot) for coding and troubleshooting.
-The authors conceptualized the tool, selected its features, conducted extensive testing, and ensured user-centered design, illustrating the potential of AI-augmented development for research tools.
+  PubMedXport was created using a hybrid approach that blended human expertise with free AI tools (ChatGPT, GitHub Copilot, and DeepSeek) for coding and troubleshooting.
+The authors designed the concept, chose the features, performed extensive testing, and focused on user-centered design, demonstrating how AI-augmented development can enhance research tool creation.

   **Limitations and Future Directions**

   While PubMedXport extends PubMed's capabilities, it remains dependent on PubMed's data structures and API limits.